jberry47/ddpsc_phenotypercv/README.md

 Custom workflows, with the aid of functions in this library, are also made possible and are intended to ease the difficulty in processing images from any source.
 A common bottleneck of image processing is not knowing how to perform specific tasks and this library is designed with that in mind.

 ### Usage
-Visit [the wiki page](https://github.com/jberry47/ddpsc_phenotypercv/wiki) for more info on how to use this program
+Visit [the wiki page](https://github.com/jberry47/ddpsc_phenotypercv/wiki) for more info on how to use included source file and how to create your own custom workflows.

 ### Building the program
 PhenotyperCV is dependent on two packages: OpenCV and Eigen3.
 Additionally, the OpenCV installation must have been with the extra modules enabled, namely: aruco, ml, and ximgproc.
 This program must be compiled from source and is made easier with `cmake`